Here's How Much You Pay For Petrol And Diesel Today

 |(Source: iocl.com)

-Global oil prices stabilised on Wednesday as markets remained relatively tight amid US sanctions on crude exporters Iran and Venezuela.
-Brent crude oil futures - the international benchmark for crude oil - were last seen trading up 0.1 per cent at $69.94 per barrel on Wednesday.
+International oil prices dropped on Thursday amid concerns over the escalating trade battle between the United States and China, despite a surprise fall in US crude stockpiles.
+Brent crude oil futures - the global benchmark for crude oil - were last seen trading 0.63 per cent lower at $69.92 per barrel.

+The US-China trade war has weighed on oil prices this week as heightened tensions between the world's two biggest economies could hurt the global economic outlook.

 (With agency inputs)